 - (1) In suitable cases, the court may reach an agreement with the parties on the further course and outcome of the proceedings in accordance with the following subsections.
-Section 244 (2) shall remain unaffected. - (2) The subject matter of this agreement may only comprise the legal consequences which could be the content of the judgment and of the associated court orders, other procedural measures relating to the course of the underlying adjudication proceedings and the conduct of the parties during the proceedings.
-A confession shall be an integral part of any negotiated agreement.
-The verdict of guilty and measures of reform and prevention may not be the subject of a negotiated agreement. - (3) The court shall announce what the content of the negotiated agreement could be.
+Section 244 (2) remains unaffected. - (2) The subject matter of this agreement may only comprise the legal consequences which could form the content of the judgment and of the associated court orders, other procedural measures relating to the course of the underlying adjudication proceedings and the conduct of the parties during the proceedings.
+A confession is, as a rule, to form an integral part of each negotiated agreement.
+The verdict of guilty and measures of reform and prevention may not be the subject of a negotiated agreement.

+- (3) The court announces what the content of the negotiated agreement could be.
 It may, on free evaluation of all the circumstances of the case and general sentencing considerations, also indicate an upper and lower sentence limit.
-The parties shall be given the opportunity to make submissions.
-The negotiated agreement shall come into existence if the defendant and the public prosecution office agree to the court's proposal. - (4) The court shall cease to be bound by a negotiated agreement if legally or factually relevant circumstances have been overlooked or have arisen and the court is therefore then convinced that the prospective sentencing range is no longer appropriate to the severity of the offence or the degree of guilt.
-The same shall apply if the defendant's further conduct in the proceedings does not correspond to that upon which the court's prediction was based.
+The parties are to be given the opportunity to make submissions.
+The negotiated agreement comes into existence if the defendant and the public prosecution office agree to the court's proposal. - (4) The court ceases to be bound by a negotiated agreement if legally or factually relevant circumstances have been overlooked or have arisen and the court is therefore then convinced that the prospective sentencing range is no longer appropriate to the severity of the offence or the degree of guilt.
+The same applies if the defendant's further conduct in the proceedings does not correspond to that upon which the court's prediction was based.
 The defendant's confession may not be used in such cases.
-The court shall give notification of any deviation without delay.

-(5) The defendant shall be instructed as to the conditions for and consequences of the court deviating from the prospective outcome pursuant to subsection (4).
+The court is to give notification of any deviation without delay. - (5) The defendant is to be instructed as to the conditions for and consequences of the court deviating from the prospective outcome pursuant to subsection (4).

-Closing speeches; right to have last word
+Section 258 Closing speeches; right to have last word

-- (1) After the taking of evidence has been concluded, the public prosecutor and subsequently the defendant shall be given the opportunity to present their arguments and to file applications. - (2) The public prosecutor shall have the right to reply; the defendant shall have the last word. - (3) Even if defence counsel has spoken for him, the defendant shall be asked whether he himself has anything to add to his defence.
+- (1) After the taking of evidence has been concluded, the public prosecutor and, thereafter, the defendant are to be given the opportunity to present their arguments and to file applications. - (2) The public prosecutor has the right to reply; the defendant has the last word. - (3) Even if defence counsel has spoken for him or her, the defendant is to be asked whether he or she has anything to add to his or her defence.